Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

     - Go to: [https://gitlab.com](https://gitlab.com), log in
     - Under "User Settings", "SSH Keys", add your public key
     - Paste contents from: `$HOME/.ssh/id_rsa.pub`
-5. Create a personal fork of the Bitcoin Cash Node repository for your work
+5. Create a personal fork of the Bitcoin Static repository for your work
     - Sign into GitLab under your account, then visit the project at [https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node)
     - Click the 'Fork' button on the top right, and choose to fork the project to your personal GitLab space.
 6. Clone your personal work repository to your local machine: